NickAzureDevops/Powershell/README.md

 # Powershell

 A begininer that is new to powershell world.
-Always looking to improve my skills.
+Always looking Windows Automation

 Hope you like it.

-Improvements on the script is made on daily basis.